MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 ```

   > [!NOTE]
-    > In this walkthrough, the command output shows the commands that can be used instead of the UI Menu options to alow users with a command line usage preferenece to use command line commands.
+    > In this walkthrough, the command output shows the commands that can be used instead of the UI Menu options to allow users with a command line usage preference to use command line commands.

 2. At this point in the trace our  stack and base pointer have values that make more sense, so it appears that we have getting closer to the point in the code where the corruption occurred.